PhyCV: Phase-Stretch Adaptive Gradient-Field Extractor (PAGE)

 Phase-Stretch Adaptive Gradient-Field Extractor (PAGE) is a physics-inspired algorithm for detecting edges and their orientations in digital images at various scales.
 The algorithm is based on the diffraction equations of optics.
 Metaphorically speaking, PAGE emulates the physics of birefringent (orientation-dependent) diffractive propagation through a physical device with a specific diffractive structure.
 The propagation converts a real-valued image into a complex function.
 Related information is contained in the real and imaginary components of the output.
 The output represents the phase of the complex function.

 Vision Enhancement via Virtual diffraction and coherent Detection (VEViD)

 Vision Enhancement via Virtual diffraction and coherent Detection (VEViD) a efficient and interpretable low-light and color enhancement algorithm that reimagines a digital image as a spatially varying metaphoric light field and then subjects the field to the physical processes akin to diffraction and coherent detection.
 The term “Virtual” captures the deviation from the physical world.
 The light field is pixelated and the propagation imparts a phase with an arbitrary dependence on frequency which can be different from the quadratic behavior of physical diffraction.
 VEViD can be further accelerated through mathematical approximations that reduce the computation time without appreciable sacrifice in image quality.
 A closed-form approximation for VEViD which we call VEViD-lite can achieve up to 200 FPS for 4K video enhancement.

+PhyCV on the Edge

+Featuring low-dimensionality and high-efficiency, PhyCV is ideal for edge computing applications.
+In this section, we demonstrate running PhyCV on NVIDIA Jetson Nano in real-time.

+NVIDIA Jetson Nano Developer Kit

+NVIDIA Jetson Nano Developer Kit is a small- sized and power-efficient platform for edge computing applications.
+It is equipped with an NVIDIA Maxwell architecture GPU with 128 CUDA cores, a quad-core ARM Cortex-A57 CPU, 4GB 64-bit LPDDR4 RAM, and supports video encoding and decoding up to 4K resolution.
+Jetson Nano also offers a variety of interfaces for connectivity and expansion, making it ideal for a wide range of AI and IoT applications.
+In our setup, we connect a USB camera to the Jetson Nano to acquire videos and demonstrate using PhyCV to process the videos in real-time.

+Real-time PhyCV on Jetson Nano

+We use the Jetson Nano (4GB) with NVIDIA JetPack SDK version 4.6.1, which comes with pre- installed Python 3.6, CUDA 10.2, and OpenCV 4.1.1.
+We further install PyTorch 1.10 to enable the GPU accelerated PhyCV.
+We demonstrate the results and metrics of running PhyCV on Jetson Nano in real-time for edge detection and low-light enhancement tasks.
+For 480p videos, both operations achieve beyond 38 FPS, which is sufficient for most cameras that capture videos at 30 FPS.
+For 720p videos, PhyCV low-light enhancement can operate at 24 FPS and PhyCV edge detection can operate at 17 FPS.